 Did the ick factor of that make your skin crawl?

-You can avoid getting trapped by these tactics by learning more about how to protect yourself and detect hidden fees before you close on your RV.
+The more RV buyers are aware of hidden fees the sooner the industry will have to stop using them.
+Get educated about how to protect yourself and detect hidden fees before you close on your RV.

-Reputable dealers are doing their part to stop the scam by making their low online price the real price whenever possible.
+Reputable dealers are doing their part to stop the scam by making their low online price the real, or as close to real, price as possible.

-Curious why dealerships sometimes have to list RVs for more than the real price?
+Curious why dealerships sometimes have to list RVs much higher than the real price?
 Well, my friend, you’ve got questions, I’ve got answers.
 Read on to find out.

-All new RVs from manufacturers requiring MAP will be listed for the same online price across all dealers.
-RVs listed at MAP will usually only show the MSRP (manufacturer suggested retail price).
+All new RVs from manufacturers requiring MAP cannot be listed lower than a certain price.
+If the builder requires MSRP, the RVs will be listed for the same online price across all dealers.

-You’ll know you’re looking at an RV with MAP if the dealer’s website shows an RV at MSRP with a button or link that has wording like:
+You’ll know you’re looking at an RV with these requirements if the dealer’s website shows an RV’s price as MSRP with a button or link that has wording like:

 “Request price,” “too low to show,” “get best price,” “get lowest price,” or “unlock lower price.”

-A dealer can only give you the lower price information if you talk with a salesperson online, on the phone, or in person.
-Feel free to click the link, send a message to the dealer, call or stop in.
+A dealer can only give you the lower price information if you request it.
+Feel free to click the dealer’s link, send a message to the dealer, call, or stop in.
 They’ll happily give you their price.

-If you’re shopping for a particular brand of RV that requires MAP, we recommend requesting prices from several different dealers to get an idea of that RV’s real price range.
+We recommend getting prices from several different dealers to get an idea of that RV’s real price range if you’re shopping for an RV brand with MAP.

 Which RVs Have MAP

-The list of RV manufacturers that require MAP changes frequently.
-Your best bet to know if you’re dealing with an RV listed at MAP is whether there is information on the online listing showing that a lower price is available.
+The list of RV manufacturers that require MAP changes often.
+The best way to know you’re dealing with an RV listed at MAP is whether there is information on the online listing showing that a lower price is available.

 We’ve found it, Goldilocks!
 The just right price!

-For dealers with an approach like Bish’s, the online prices are mostly accurate, aside from MAP.
-But, depending on your particular situation, there may still be some wiggle room to get a lower price.
+Though, depending on your particulars, there may still be some wiggle room to get a lower price.

 (Just don’t tell my boss I told you all this.)